-Diet: Common dietary triggers include dairy, gluten, processed foods and refined sugars, chemical preservatives such as aspartame, monosodium glutamate, nitrates, sulfites, and foods containing tyramines or histamines.
+Diet: Common dietary triggers include dairy, gluten, eggs, processed foods and refined sugars, chemical preservatives such as aspartame, monosodium glutamate, nitrates, sulfites, and foods containing tyramines or histamines.
 In addition, nutrient depletion is an important consideration.
 Common symptoms related to food allergies or sensitivities can show up as fatigue, brain fog, bloating, chemical sensitivities, joint or muscle pain, sinus congestion, and more 15, 16, 17, 18.

 Detoxification: Exposure to toxins (poisons produced naturally) or toxicants (artificial products introduced into the environment due to human activities) in our food, water, air, clothing, pharmaceuticals, and more place an excess burden on the body’s detoxification system.
 Many migraine patients say they are sensitive to smells such as perfumes, automobile exhaust and other chemicals, which suggests the need for detoxification support 19, 20.